-For reasons known only to himself, Vox Day has decided to make war on Richard Spencer.
-I like Vox Day and I enjoy his work, but I think he whiffed badly on this one and I told him so.
+For reasons known only to himself, Teddy Thin Skin has decided to make war on Richard Spencer.
+I tolerate Thin Skin and I think he whiffed badly on this one and I told him so.
 It’s not the end of the world.
 No one is right all the time and being wrong is an important part of getting it right.
 Fear of error just traps you in the darkness of ignorance, because you can never be sure.
 Call it Schrodinger’s Moron.
 The person who never tests his ideas is both wrong and right, until the superposition collapses into true or false.

 VD posts a lot and is free with his opinions, most of which are sensible and worth your time to consider.
 Calling out Spencer as not a man of the Right is not without some justification.
 He has supported ideas that are traditionally not on the Right, but he is a provocateur, so he often stakes out controversial positions.
 Spencer went to Auburn and mocked the religion of college football.
 That’s like going to Mecca and setting up a BBQ joint.
 My guess is Spencer does not care a whit about college football.
 That’s the point.

 Maybe that’s what Thin Skin was up to with his Richard Spencer meme, but it did not work.
 It happens.
 It is not the end of the world or the start of a great schism.
 The reason is schisms happen when movements are weak or failing.
 When they are strong and growing, internal debate and the occasional slap fight is healthy and cathartic.
 It is a form of self-policing.
 Sure, some feelings can get hurt when these things happen, especially in the age of social media, but as the saying goes, when elephants fight the grass gets hurt.